yuanshunning/pickit-docs/docs/documentation/pattern/detection-pickit-pattern.rst

 Fit & filter objects
 ~~~~~~~~~~~~~~~~~~~~

-The final step of Pick-it Pattern is to fit the defined fixed size shape
+The final step of Pickit Pattern is to fit the defined fixed size shape
 from the previous step.
 This fixed size shape is fitted from the sides
 of the cluster on.
 Good fits can be send back to the robot one by one.